htmldbjs/htmldbjs/docs/methods/storeSectionElementTemplates.md

 ### `HTMLDB.storeSectionElementTemplates`

-This method adds zeros at the beginning of a given `text` to construct a string with the length of `digitCount`.
+This method stores initial attribute values and contents of the given `element` for future use.

 #### Description